collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-###
+### Pull Request Review

-Even though these command line instructions say they are for reviewing pull requests, they can actually be used by a maintainer to work on and push additional commits to any branch, regardless of whether it's a feature branch or pull request branch.
+Even though these command line instructions say they are for reviewing pull requests, these instructions can actually be used by any maintainer to work on and push additional commits to any branch, regardless of whether it's a feature branch or pull request branch.

 If a pull request has already been made, the additional commits will be automatically added to the pull request when you push the additional commits to the branch, up to the point that the pull request is believed to be finished and a maintainer merges it.